Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Related Literature

 This binary (in particular categorical) nature of the context means we are looking for \textbf{qualitative changes}.
-It is of course also reasonable to investigate quantitative changes (drifts or more complex dependencies on a sample-index like time), see for example \citep{mameche2025spacetime}; interestingly their approach seems to be local in the graph (for CD-NOD, see end of paragraph).
+It is of course also reasonable to investigate quantitative changes (drifts or more complex dependencies on a sample-index like time), see for example \citep{mameche2025spacetime}; interestingly their approach seems to be local in the graph (this also applies to CD-NOD, see next paragraph).
 Ultimately one is in such cases often interested in qualitative questions, like \inquotes{is there an upward\Slash{}downward trend}, at which point the philosophy behind our framework might be helpful.
 Generally the idea of testing such properties directly is of course not new, see for example \citep[§10.13]{VapnikEstimation}, but we are not aware of this idea having been applied to independence-testing, CD (as studied in this paper) or even effect-estimation questions (as posed above).

 For the temporal case \textbf{CD-NOD} \citep{CD-NOD} specializes precisely in finding quantitative changes.
-While this formally includes quantitative changes as a special case, no information about such a quantitative nature is extracted.
+While this formally includes qualitative changes as a special case, no information about such a qualitative nature is extracted.
 Indeed this might also prove extraordinary challenging in a kernel-setting.
-CD-NOD and our approach in many ways supplement each other, it would be an interesting question for future work, if they actually synergize well in practice: CD-NOD can in particular extract orientation-information that would not be conventionally accessible by constraint-based causal discovery methods, and the kernel-based implementations it provides are well-suited for the analysis of quantitative smooth changes; our approach on the other hand focuses on extracting qualitative information and wraps CD methods in a way that could also incorporate CD-NOD's orientation information in principle.
+CD-NOD and our approach in many ways supplement each other and it would be an interesting question for future work, if they actually synergize well in practice: CD-NOD can in particular extract orientation-information that would not be conventionally accessible by constraint-based causal discovery methods, and the kernel-based implementations it provides are well-suited for the analysis of quantitative smooth changes; our approach on the other hand focuses on extracting qualitative information and wraps CD methods in a way that could also incorporate CD-NOD's orientation information in principle.
 CD-NOD introduces new information to what we label the data-processing layer in Fig.\ \ref{fig:architecture}; while not phrased as a modification of the independence-structure in \citep{CD-NOD}, the orientation-information produced by in their test could probably be systematically included in such a way.